jonnysamps/sunny-money/README.md

 1. Allow user to search by address to locate a place on a map.
 2. Allow user to draw one or more polygons on the map and calculate the nominal power for the combined area.
-   1. To calculate we'll assume standard testing conditions: area(m^2) *
+   1. To calculate we'll assume standard testing conditions: Am^2 * 1000W/m^2
+   2. To account for tilt we adjust that formula like so: `Am^2 * 1000W/m^2 * ((1 + cos(2 * tilt))/2)`.
+This assumes that the solar tiles would always be facing upward, regardless of the angle.

+## Technology

+* Angular as the front-end framework.
+* Google Maps as the Map SDK/API provider

 ## Prerequisites